morpho-org/pre-liquidation/certora/README.md

-# Pre-liquidation Contract Formal Verification
+# Pre-liquidation contract formal verification

 This folder contains the [CVL](https://docs.certora.com/en/latest/docs/cvl/index.html) specification and verification setup for the [PreLiquidation](../src/PreLiquidation.sol) contract.

-## Getting Started
+## Getting started

 This project depends on two different versions of [Solidity](https://soliditylang.org/) which are required for running the verification.
 The compiler binaries should be available in the paths: